collective/make-plone-qrcode/README.rst

 .. image:: docs/make-plone-qrcode.svg
    :align: right

-The whole heavy-lifting rocket science of creating a QR code and formatting it as an SVG image is done by the pyqrcode_ package.
+The whole rocket science of creating a QR code and formatting it as an SVG image is done by the pyqrcode_ package.
 In this image the Plone logo is injected, covering the centre of the code.